Abhishekmamidi123/myVillage-Django/README.md

 # rest_server
 It provides data using restapi which is used in myVillage.

-We have to run myVillage and rest_server projects on seperate ports.
+### We have to run myVillage and rest_server projects on seperate ports.

 # Highlights of the project
 1. Responsive
 2. Interactive

+# Technologies used:
+### Front-end: Bootstrap and Java-script
+### Back-end: Django Framework, Django REST, Python, PostgreSQL database

+# Salient features:
+### Data Analytics, 2D and 3D Visualization of Data.

 # How to run this project?
 1. Download the zip file from the link and extract.